 The authenticity in these tours assures a genuine experience, with the intention to help us understand how the life of the atacameños has been and still is being molded by the Andean “cosmovision” (worldview).
 How to live in permanent and direct relation side by side to nature, humans and “Pachamama” (Mother Earth) today.

-Here is the four different areas you can take part in, depending on your personal curiosity and interest.
+Here is the different areas you can take part in, depending on your interest.

 Ancient caravan with llamas